What is Bitcoin Cash?

 Due to the security risks and technical challenges involved, CoinJar chose not to provide immediate support for Bitcoin Cash.
 Instead, CoinJar members were invited to withdraw their Bitcoin funds before August 1 if they wished to take part in Bitcoin Cash.

 Please note: The claiming period for Bitcoin Cash has now concluded.

 If you had a Bitcoin balance in your Everyday Bitcoin on August 1 that was larger than 0.06 BTC, you were eligible to claim Bitcoin Cash tokens at a 1:1 ratio as of August 21, 2017 during a 60 day period.
 Please refer to our announcement below for details.

-Please take note that Bitcoin Cash withdrawals are not be processed instantly, and may take up to 2-3 weeks to be distributed.
-Bitcoin (BTC) amounts stored within CoinJar during the UAHF have not been affected by the creation of Bitcoin Cash (BCH) tokens.
-Choosing to claim/withdraw your Bitcoin Cash (BCH) tokens has no influence over your Bitcoin (BTC) balance.
+Bitcoin Cash claims were not processed instantly, and could take up to 2-3 weeks to be distributed.
+Bitcoin (BTC) amounts stored within CoinJar during the UAHF were not affected by the creation of Bitcoin Cash (BCH) tokens.
+Choosing to claim/withdraw your Bitcoin Cash (BCH) tokens had no influence over your Bitcoin (BTC) balance.

 Future Bitcoin Cash Support